ysig/GraKeL/README.md

 ## Acknowledgements

-We would like to thank [@eddiebergman](https://github.com/eddiebergman) for modernizing our CI and python support.
+We would like to thank [@eddiebergman](https://github.com/eddiebergman) for modernizing our CI and extending our python support.